Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_branding.md

 ### Change the buttons appearance

-From the *Appearance* page, click **Configure** in the Buttons section to change and preview the Marketplace buttons.
-The buttons settings are displayed:
+From the *Appearance* page, select a radio button in the Buttons section to change and preview the Marketplace buttons:

-* **Button format** - the format of the button: Solid or Outline.
+* **Button format** - the format of the button.
+Choose Solid or Outline.
-* **Button radius** - the button radius: Square, Rounded or Round.
+* **Button radius** - the button shape.
+Choose Square, Rounded or Round.

 Click **Save** at the top of the page to save your changes or **Reset** to revert the changes to the previous values.

-### Customize the help menu

-From the *Appearance* page, click **Configure** in the Help Menu section to change the contents of the help menu displayed in the navigation bar.
-Click **Add menu item** to configure a Help menu.
-Do the following to configure menu items:

-1. Click the question mark icon to select an icon from the drop down menu to use for the help item image.
-2. Type a label for the menu item.
-3. Type a link to the menu item.
-4. Click the up or down arrow keys to move the menu item's position.
-5. Click the delete icon to remove a menu item.
-6. Click **Clear all items** to start with a blank configuration. *No Menu Configured* is displayed.

-### Customize the navigation menu

-From the *Appearance* page, click **Configure** in the Navigation Menu Items section to add and configure links to the common navigation menu.
-Click **Add navigation item**, and then do the following to configure menu items:

-1. Type a label for the menu item.
-2. Type a link to the menu item.
-3. Click the **+** button to add more menu items.
-4. Click the up or down arrow keys to move the menu item's position.
-5. Click the delete icon to remove a menu item.
-6. Click **Clear all items** to start with a blank configuration. *No Menu Configured* is displayed.

 ## Customize the Marketplace appearance with APIs